Chouteau Lock & Dam: Major repair of Lock 17

 The "pintle ball", a vital piece of equipment for the Chouteau Lock, was found to be damaged and in need of total replacement during a routine dewatering of the lock in 2009.
 This required obtaining an identical replacement, dewatering the lock again, lifting the gate, removing the old ball and installing its replacement, then refilling the lock Such an operation had never been attempted by the Tulsa District of the U.S. Army Corps of Engineers (ACE).
-Complicating the operation was the fact that there were no plans or drawings to show how the work should be done, and there were no spare pintal ball parts available.
+Complicating the operation was that there were no plans or drawings to show how the work should be done, and there were no spare pintal ball parts available.
 The replacement would have to be designed and constructed anew.
 Since installing the device would require closing the lock to traffic for a minimum of three weeks, scheduling was critical to minimize costs.
 The ACE planned to close the lock and start the dewatering on August 27, 2012.
 Reopening the lock to normal traffic was scheduled for September 6, 2012.